aaron-imbrock/gobook/README.md

 # The Go Programming Language

 This repo was forked from adonovan/gopl.io.
-Included now are my implementations of end of chapter exercises.
+Included now are my implementations of the end of chapter exercises found in the book.

 This repository provides the downloadable example programs for the book, "The Go Programming Language"; see http://www.gopl.io.